dataplat/dbatools/README.md

 Tested on Windows XP, 7, 8.1, Server 2012 and Windows Server Technical Preview 2.
 Tested on SQL Server 2005 SP4 through 2016 CTP2.

-Watch-SqlDbLogins
+Watch-SqlDbLogin
 --------------
-Watch-SqlDbLogins uses SQL Server process enumeration to track logins in a SQL Server table.
+Watch-SqlDbLogin uses SQL Server process enumeration to track logins in a SQL Server table.
 This is helpful when you need to migrate a SQL Server, and update connection strings, but have inadequate documentation on which servers/applications are logging into your SQL instance.
 See the [Script Center](https://gallery.technet.microsoft.com/scriptcenter/SQL-Server-DatabaseApp-4abbd73a) page for more information.

 Running this script every 5 minutes for a week should give you a sufficient idea about database and login usage.

-    Watch-SqlDbLogins -SqlServer sqlserver -SqlCms cmserver1
+    Watch-SqlDbLogin -SqlServer sqlserver -SqlCms cmserver1

   The data in the SQL table looks like this: